buaazp/buaazp.github.io/docs/install.md

 ---

-There are several dependences of zimg you should build before using zimg.
+There are several dependences of zimg you should build and install before using zimg.
 And the version of cmake should >= 2.8, libevent should >= 2.0, libmemcached should >= 1.0.18.

+### Using Package Manage Tools

+#### Mac OS X

+If you are using Mac OS, building dependences through brew is easy.

+{% highlight Bash shell scripts %}
+brew install openssl cmake libevent libmemcached libjpeg giflib libpng
+{% endhighlight %}

+#### Linux

+If you are using Ubuntu, CentOS or other Linux distributions, you can get the libraries through its package manage tool.

+*NOTE 1*: **But some of their packages are too old for zimg**.
+You may need to build them by source.

+For example, CentOS has low version of cmake, libevent and libmemcached.

+*NOTE 2*: Because of the different naming rules, some of the Linux package manage tool use xxx-dev or xxx-devel as the development package name.
+You may need to install these packages to build zimg.

+For example, in CentOS you need install:

+{% highlight Bash shell scripts %}
+sudo yum install openssl-devel cmake libevent-devel libmemcached-devel libjpeg-devel giflib-devel libpng-devel
+{% endhighlight %}

+While in Ubuntu you need install these packages:

+{% highlight Bash shell scripts %}
+sudo apt-get install openssl cmake libevent-dev libmemcached-dev libjpeg-dev libgif-dev libpng-dev
+{% endhighlight %}

+If you ensure the dependence packages are fit for zimg, goto [zimg build](/documents/install/#build-zimg) section.

+### Build Dependences by Source Code

 #### openssl